Waco Standard Cabin series: Development

-The standard cabin series were Waco's first successful cabin biplane design, and was developed to accompany the F series airframe in their lineup.
+The standard cabin series were Waco's first successful cabin biplane design, and were developed to accompany the F series airframe in their lineup.
 The Model C series had the top longerons raised to form a four-seat cabin which was entered through a door between the wings on the left side and had a rather distinctive rear-view window that was cleaned up, and then dispensed with in the later standard cabins.
 The initial QDC model of 1931 was offered with a 165 hp Continental A70 cowled engine, or as the BDC, ODC, PDC and UDC with other engines (as listed under variants).
 1932 saw the introduction of the OEC and UEC models.
 Continuous refinement and improvement by Waco Aircraft resulted in production of various sub-models continuing until 1939.

-In 1935, Waco introduced its slightly larger Custom Cabin series (which featured a sesquiplane layout without ailerons on the lower wing) and decided to differentiate between the Standard and Custom Cabin types by appending an S to the model designator. in 1936 the C-S was replaced with an 'S' signifying 'Standard'.
+In 1935, Waco introduced its slightly larger Custom Cabin series (which featured a sesquiplane layout without ailerons on the lower wing), they decided to differentiate between the Standard and Custom Cabin types by appending an S to the model designator. in 1936 the C-S was replaced with an 'S' signifying 'Standard'.
 For example, the YKC of 1934 became the YKC-S of 1935 and the YKS of 1936, though with additional minor improvements.